frederikb96/obsidian-codeopen/README.md

-# Obsidian FolderCode Open Integration with Visual Studio Code
+# Obsidian CodeOpen Open Integration with Visual Studio Code

-This repository automates the addition of a new application via a `.desktop` file and registers the `.foldercode` extension.
-This allows you to quickly create and open a folder in Visual Studio Code based on a `.foldercode` file.
+This repository automates the addition of a new application via a `.desktop` file and registers the `.codeopen` extension.
+This allows you to quickly create and open a folder in Visual Studio Code based on a `.codeopen` file.
 It's particularly useful for seamlessly integrating this functionality with tools like Obsidian for note-taking and project management.
-The `.foldercode` file is used as a very lightweight and sustainable way to let Obsidian reliably create and open folders in Visual Studio Code.
+The `.codeopen` file is used as a very lightweight and sustainable way to let Obsidian reliably create and open folders in Visual Studio Code.

 ## Usage